qfall/math/.github/pull_request_template.md

 <!-- This is a short summary of the things the programmer should always consider before merging-->

 - [ ] I have performed a self-review of my own code
-  - [ ] Design choice fits code base + good time to do the PR
-  - [ ] The added lines provide good readability (naming, comments, documentation, spelling)
+  - [ ] The code provides good readability and maintainability s.t. it fulfils best practices like talking code, modularity, ...
-  - [ ] The code fits our style guide
-  - [ ] I included tests for all reasonable edge cases
-  - [ ] My code works as intended and no side effects occur (e.g. memory leaks)
     - [ ] The chosen implementation is not more complex than it has to be
-  - [ ] My code is not missing any crucial feature (or if it is listed as another task)
+  - [ ] My code should work as intended and no side effects occur (e.g. memory leaks)
-  - [ ] My code uses encapsulation and modularization
+  - [ ] The doc comments fit our style guide
     - [ ] `cargo doc` does not generate any errors
   - [ ] I have credited related sources if needed